We are not certified professionals. For more information about us please read our Disclaimer.

 By the end of 2014, I was also really into the Motley Fool and binge listening to their podcasts.
 I was so eager for additional investing-related content.
 I was listening to Motley Fool podcasts at work, at home when I was doing the dishes or the laundry, on the bus, and during my bike rides.
 The Motley Fool does a great job offering content on all levels, from their fun Q&A shows to stock watching and market reporting.
 The Motley Fool became part of my daily routine just like checking the weather.

-2014 is also the year that I first learned about the FIRE movement, when I found Mr. Money Mustache, known as MMM.
+2014 is also the year that I first learned about the FIRE movement.
 I probably googled something like, “how much money do I need to retire?”
 There’s that question again!
 And part of the answer for me was just learning that the FIRE (financial independence retire early) movement exists.
-I came across the MMM article called, “The Shockingly Simple Math Behind Early Retirement,” which basically says the more you can save, the sooner you can retire.
-With that article I realized that as soon as the money we had saved was making enough money to cover our living expenses, we could quit our jobs.
+I realized that as soon as the money we had saved was making enough money to cover our living expenses, we could quit our jobs.
 As long as we could keep our expenses the same, or better yet, lower.
-There are lots of assumptions regarding rates of return and inflation in that last sentence but feel free to find out more by reading MMM’s article.
+In the first few posts we read there were lots of assumptions regarding rates of return, inflation, and safe withdrawal rates (SWR) that seemed generic and unrealistic.
+But finding the FIRE movement was a big help for us.

-I read that MMM article over and over again and became obsessed with the idea that we should save more and spend less.
+I became obsessed with the idea that we should save more and spend less.
 Ali and I really came together and buckled down, maxing out investments in our 401k’s and Roth IRAs, and we stopped spending as much of what we had left.
 We put our extra money away in our taxable investment account, and kept saving cash to cover 100% of our vacations every two years.
 We then sold a property we had inherited in 2007, which we had been hanging onto for emotional reasons.
 We used those proceeds to pay off our mortgage in Seattle.
 That may not have been the most efficient move for that money, but becoming 100% debt-free felt great!
 It also freed up additional monthly cash flow so we could save and invest even more.

 As the bull market continued to march up and up, my Money Crush obsession really kicked in.
 We were starting to see compounding in action, by investing so consistently our portfolio was really taking off.
 Even though we still weren’t really able to accept that we were near to reaching FIRE.